ΗΝΑΜ inv. no Π 779

 Notes:

-Many gold nails inserted in the cloth from the sword inv no 779 decorated with gold embroidery.
+Many gold nails inserted in the cloth from the sword ΗΝΑΜ inv. no Π 779 decorated with gold embroidery.
 It is possible that the sword was wrapped in the cloth or simply close to it.

 Picture: